Do & See

 Museo Jumex is a contemporary art museum that displays a private art collection owned by the sole heir to the Jumex fruit juice fortune.
 The exhibitions include works by big names like Damien Hirst...

-The Museum of Folk Art in the historical centre of CDMX promotes and preserves part of the Mexican handcrafts and folk art.
+The Museum of Folk Art in the historical center of CDMX promotes and preserves part of the Mexican handcrafts and folk art.
 The old fire house building is filled to the brim with textiles, pottery...

 The Museum of Modern Art in Chapultepec park focuses on displaying modern Mexican art, mainly from the decade of 1930 onwards.
 The vast collection is presented through temporary exhibitions, usuall...